sutta » mn » Majjhima Nikāya 130

 Tassa kho pana, bhikkhave, simbalivanassa samanantarā sahitameva mahantaṁ asipattavanaṁ.

-Immediately adjacent to the Hell of the Red Silk-Cotton Wood is the vast Hell of the Sword-Leaf Wood.
+Immediately adjacent to the Red Silk-Cotton Forest is the vast Sword-Leaf Forest.

 So tattha pavisati.